 Meteorological Instrumentation & Mesonet Operations

 ARL maintains a number of mesonets, or weather networks.
-ARL’s Field Research Division has continuously observed and recorded meteorological conditions at the Idaho National Laboratory (INL) and its environs since it first opened in 1948.
+ARL’s Special Operations Research Division (SORD) has continuously observed and recorded meteorological conditions at the Idaho National Laboratory (INL) and its environs since it first opened in 1948.
 The Idaho mesonet consists of 34-stations remotely managed in the INL Meteorological Monitoring Network (Mesonet).
 The network includes advanced hardware and software, meteorological towers, radio telemetry, a 915-MHz radar wind profiler and radio acoustic sounding system (RASS), and an H2O & CO2 eddy correlation flux system.

 The NOAA/INL Mesonet (MESOscale meteorological monitoring NETwork) began with a single station at the Central Facilities Area (CFA) in 1949 on what is now known as the Idaho National Laboratory (INL).
 Between 1950-1970, six on-site and 16 off-site monitoring stations were added to form an expanded observational network.
 The number of meteorological monitoring stations continued to expand and change over the years not only to support various projects and provide meteorological data for emergency response models, but also to gain a better understanding of the climatology of the INL and Eastern Snake River Plain.
 The current configuration of the Mesonet meets the needs of INL planners, emergency managers, scientists, engineers, operations personnel, the local National Weather Service (NWS) Weather Forecast Office (WFO) in Pocatello, ID, and the general public.